 "Last Child in the Woods

-Richard Louv identified a phenomenon we all knew existed but couldn't quite articulate: nature-deficit disorder.
+The recipient of the 2008 Audubon Medal, Richard Louv identified a phenomenon we all knew existed but couldn't quite articulate: nature-deficit disorder.
 Since its initial publication, his book Last Child in the Woods has created a national conversation about the disconnection between children and nature, and his message has galvanized an international movement.
 Now, three years later, we have reached a tipping point, with the book inspiring Leave No Child Inside initiatives throughout the country.

 Hailed as "an absolute must-read" by the Boston Globe and "too tantalizing to ignore" by Audubon magazine, Last Child in the Woods is the inspiring work that proves children need nature as much as nature needs children."